 From the junction, it’s only a few more minutes to the Edge lookout.
 You’ll notice the vegetation change as wet forest with its ferns, mosses, and short trees gives way to plants from the sunnier, dry cliff edge

 The Edge lookout juts out from the canyon’s edge above the meandering Leven River below.
 As soon as you step out from the shelter of the forest onto the exposed lookout platform, you’ll be battered by the strong westerly winds.
 So make sure to hold on to any loose items like hats or lens caps.

-The canyon is quite narrow in this section, and the towering bulk of the 1,339 meters high Black Bluff mountain on the other side dominates the view.
-It is the regions first peak to get a dusting of snow each winter due to its exposure to westerly winds.
-The view from the Edge lookout is incredibly dramatic, with forested limestone cliffs of Loongana Range rising sharply from the river valley hundreds of meters below.
+The canyon is quite narrow in this section, and the towering bulk of the 750-meter-high Griffiths ridge on the other side dominates the view.
+It is the region’s first peak to get a dusting of snow each winter due to its exposure to westerly winds.
+The view from the Edge lookout is incredibly dramatic, with forested limestone cliffs of the Loongana Range rising sharply from the river valley hundreds of meters below.